CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 `Asset levelData = "Assets/Example/LevelData.asset";`

 Wait .. wut?? :)
+Yup, that's correct!

-I see, you have a GUID?
+You have a GUID?
 In that case:

 `Asset levelData = thisIsYourGuid;`